Øvre Pasvik National Park: Flora

 Pasvik is dominated by the old-growth Scots pine, which covers half the park's area.
+This is the largest remaining area of forest in Norway which has had no significant impact from human development, remaining mostly undisturbed for thousands of years.
 The forest has a very slow life cycle.
 The age of a typical tree is between 300 and 400 year; the oldest recorded tree was 820 years when chopped down in 1896.
 Regrowth is slow because the trees need two consecutive years to produce cones and young trees often die after their buds are eaten by moose during winter.
 The park has been stricken regularly by wildfires—the latest major fire occurring in 1945.
 Wildfires normally spread and burn in the undergrowth; as pine trees do not have low-laying branches, older pines will not be effected while younger trees will be consumed by the fire.
 A forest fire can kill tens of generations of trees, but the remaining ashes give good conditions for young trees, giving an uneven age distribution of pine.
 None of the islands in the lake of Ellensvatn have had fires, giving it a unique forest composition.

 In neighboring areas of Russia there are significant numbers of Norway spruce, but they only exist sporadically within Øvre Pasvik, with no more than 40 trees in one place.
 The lack of spruce is caused by a combination of frost occurring as late as June, and wildfire.
 There is also a limited amount of birch, specifically dwarf birch and silver birch.
 Aspen is uncommon largely because its bark and roots are popular food for animals.
 Along some creeks there are bird cherry and grey alder.
 The area is too dry to allow the latter to grow away from creeks and lake sides.
 There are eight to ten species of willow within the national park.

 About 190 species of flowering plants in the park have been registered, most of which are part of the natural composition of the Siberian taiga.
 Marsh Labrador tea is the most common, the park being one of only three locations in Norway where it occurs.
 The most common berry plant is lingonberry; common bilberry and bog bilberry are also common, but do not carry good yields of berries.
 In August there is normally a good yield of cloudberry, and occasionally there can be found Arctic raspberry.
 There is a limited number of marine plants.
 The steep cliffs at Revsaksskaret allow mountainous plants to thrive, such as Alpine chickweed, white bluegrass and brittle bladder-fern.
 These were common throughout the area after the last glacial period, but have vanished with forestation.
 Other mountainous plants common in the region are not found in Pasvik because of low oxygen levels in the lower soil levels.